nmondal/cowj/manual/scripting.md

 This should be error free.
 Now any python script will be able to import `requests` module.

+Now, for any project, you should copy the entire `bin` and `Lib` folder created there into the applications `lib/py` folder.
+For example, for `app/samples/jython` project you should put the site package installed folders in the following location:

+`app/samples/jython/lib/py/bin` and
+`app/samples/jython/lib/py/Lib` folder.

+Cowj system automatically adds the `lib/py/Lib/site-packages` into the jython `sys.path` so that now you can use it.

+Alternatively, you can install the packages directly into the `lib/py` directory.

 ## JavaScript Usage

 Rhino gets used as the underlying engine.
 Rhino got a bug which does not allow it to print to console, hence `Test.print()` and `Test.printe()` to be used for now.

 ### Installing Packages
 `require()` is supported in JavaScript, thus one can simply import any javascript file which is hosted